robert-winkler/MeteoMex/README.md

 Several programs provided here are written for the IoT platform Thinger.io (<https://thinger.io>).
 You can sign up for free on Thinger.io and use it for a small project (up to 2 devices).
 If you are working on larger projects, you can set up your own Thinger.io IoT server (<https://docs.thinger.io/deployment>).

 # ThingsBoard IoT platform
 Currently, I migrate all MeteoMex programs to the ThingsBoard IoT platform (<https://thingsboard.io>), because 1) it provides an excellent (and real) Open Source community edition, and 2) a professional version for large-scale projects.
 There are various options to set-up a own server (<https://thingsboard.io/docs/user-guide/install/installation-options/>).
 The data are stored in database.
 For up to 5,000 messages/ second, the Open Source database PostgreSQL (<https://www.postgresql.org>) is recommended.
+You can see a public dashbord (Weather station with VOC sensor) at: <http://www.meteomex.com:8080/dashboard/cbde9020-2f3e-11ea-a96e-c3dba8703f6d?publicId=e96f3c70-2f4d-11ea-a96e-c3dba8703f6d>

 # Description of the programs